Island Song

 Production History

-ISLAND SONG premiered at the Adirondack Theatre Festival in 2016 (directed and choreographed by Marlo Hunter, musical direction by Vadim Feichtner) and has been produced and performed in concert at venues around the world, including Stratford Circus, the Chelsea Theatre and the St. James Studio in London, Comedie Nation in Paris, Crawfish in Tokyo, the Bloomington Playwrights Project, Princeton University, Oakland University, the University of Michigan, Western Carolina University, (le) Poisson Rouge in New York, and many more, with more productions planned around the world in 2018.
+ISLAND SONG premiered at the Adirondack Theatre Festival in 2016 (directed and choreographed by Marlo Hunter, musical direction by Vadim Feichtner).
+Since then, it has had over 60 productions in venues around the world, including Stratford Circus, the Chelsea Theatre and the St. James Studio in London, Comedie Nation in Paris, the Bloomington Playwrights Project, Princeton University, Oakland University, the University of Michigan, Western Carolina University, (le) Poisson Rouge in New York City, Crawfish in Tokyo, and many more.

 Videos